 - Non-Governmental Organizations (NGO)

 - Private sector organizations

 - Local government organizations

 - Academic institutions

 - CBP Water Quality Goal Implementation Team Workgroups

 These partners have participated in the development of this strategy.
-A workplan to accompany this management strategy will be completed six months after this document is finalized.
+A two-year workplan will be published concurrently with this management strategy in Fall 2018.
 It will identify specific partner commitments for implementing the strategy.

 Local Engagement